Reliability in Azure Cognitive Search

 Option 1: Use indexers for updating content on multiple services

 If you're already using indexer on one service, you can configure a second indexer on a second service to use the same data source object, pulling data from the same location.
-Each service in each region has its own indexer and a target index (your search index isn't shared, which means data is duplicated), but each indexer references the same data source.
+Each service in each region has its own indexer and a target index (your search index isn't shared, which means each index has its own copy of the data), but each indexer references the same data source.

 Here's a high-level visual of what that architecture would look like.